leeway64/LWVirtualAssistant/Report/InstallationInstructionsForModules.rst

 1)	Follow the steps in listed in Section 7.1 but install spacy-2.3.0-cp38-cp38-win_amd64.whl instead.

-2)	spaCy will download several other packages automatically.
-However, there are several more packages you must install manually.
-Using pip, install the “mathparse”, “nltk”, “pint”, “python-dateutil”, “pyyaml”, and “chatterbot-corpus” modules.
-If there are any error messages, install any other modules that are required.

 SCREENSHOT HERE

-3)	Then, run as administrator the following command in the cmd prompt: python -m spacy download en
+2)	Then, run as administrator the following command in the cmd prompt: python -m spacy download en

-4)	Note: there are several methods to run the Command Prompt as administrator
+3)	Note: there are several methods to run the Command Prompt as administrator

     a)	Press Windows key + R. Type cmd, then press shift + control + enter.